-We first dropped Adrian at his hostel in a built up, central area that looked more familiar and European architecturally, then our unlicensed cabby drove Jack and I into a more eastern-looking part of the city, past mosques and Islamic graveyards where instead of the usual tooth-shaped headstones, they have rows after rows of tall thin pillars.
-We wound away out of the city, and I noticed bullet holes in the buildings that hemmed in the increasingly narrow road.
-Our driver pointed out pretty women as we drove, and mumbled obscenities in Bosnian.
+We first dropped Adrian at his hostel in a built up, central area that looked more familiar and European architecturally, then our unlicensed cabby drove Jack and I into a more eastern-looking part of the city, past mosques and Islamic graveyards, where instead of the usual tooth-shaped headstones they have row after row of tall thin pillars.
+We wound away out of the city, and I noticed bullet holes in the buildings that hemmed in the increasingly narrow roads.
+Our driver pointed out pretty women as we drove, mumbling obscenities in Bosnian.
 Finally, he dropped us down a narrow street of lopsided wooden buildings, and rolled away into the night with his fifteen hard-fought euros.

 Jack and I stood in the quiet street, both thinking the same thing, neither of us wanting to say it.

 We walked down the empty street, the sounds of the city distant, scanning the entrance of each ramshackle house for the right number.
 We found the one Jack had booked, but there was no doorbell and no lights on inside; it was little more than a dilapidated shack.
 As we debated whether this was the right place, someone on a balcony down the road shone a torch on us and yelled something, and an unseen dog started barking.
 We did our best to ignore the crazy torch man and Jack pulled up the address on his phone again to double check.
 Then a voice down the street caught our attention.